We've Won Over £90 Million For Our Clients

 Not all accidents that take place though will be the result of your employer’s negligence.

-In order to pursue a claim for an accident at work it must be proven that your injury from the accident suffered was due to negligence or error of your employer.
+In order to pursue a claim for an accident at work it must be proven that your injury from the accident suffered was due to negligent actions or error of your employer.

 What Is The NHS Injury Allowance?